gogonzo/sport/README.md

 Available Data
 --------------

-Package contains data from Speedway Grand-Prix.
+Package contains actual data from Speedway Grand-Prix.
 There are two data.frames: 1. `gpheats` - results of each race in all SGP events.
 Column `rank` is a numeric version of column `position` - rider position in race.
 2. `gpsquads` - summarized results of the events, with sum of point and final position.

 ``` r
 str(gpheats)